Alexander Robertson & Sons: The wars

 Over 55 boats were built by Robertson's in preparation for the First World War, and after the war the yard started to diversify and fit-out larger yachts.
 The company had been run by Robertson for many years, but now three of his sons were helping to run the family business.
 In 1922 Robertson decided to re-structure the organisation so it could be operated without him in the future.
 Alexander Robertson & Sons (Yachtbuilders) Limited was formally established on 5 August 1922 to "carry out all aspects of designing, building and repair of yachts, sale of yachts and sail making".
 Four of Robertson's sons helped to run the business in later years: Archibald; Alexander (Alec); Donald; and George.
 The fifth son James trained as a Naval Architect and worked for Lloyd's Register of Shipping, making a significant contribution to the restoration of the famous tea clipper Cutty Sark, which is proudly on display in London.

 Robertson's Yard was now looking for a new designer and by the end of 1929 David Boyd had replied to an advertisement in the Glasgow Herald.
 In 1937 he designed the sleek 6-metre racing yacht Circe, which was described by many as the most successful racing yacht ever produced by the yard.
 J. Herbert Thom, one of the Clyde's best helmsmen sailed the yacht with tremendous success in America in 1938 and brought back the 'Seawanhaka Cup', which was successfully defended in home waters the following year.
-Circe was considered such an advanced design that in 1952 she represented Russia in the Helsinki Summer Olympics.
+Circe was transferred to the Spartak Yacht Club in Tallinn and represented Russia in the 1952 Helsinki Summer Olympics.